meh/screenruster/README.md

 Protocol
 ========
-The protocol is line based, where each line contains a JSON encoded message.

-Each message has a `type` field with the name of the message, the parameters are attributes on the same object.
+The protocol is line based, where each line contains a JSON encoded message, each message has a `type` field with the name of the message, the parameters are attributes on the same object.

 Requests